Suzi Oppenheimer: Career

 She entered politics as a Democrat, and was President of the Mamaroneck League of Women Voters, and President of the PTA of the Central School in Mamaroneck.
 She served four terms as Mayor of the Village of Mamaroneck, as well as President of the Westchester Municipal Officials Association and President of the Westchester Municipal Planning Federation.

 She was a member of the New York State Senate from 1985 to 2012, sitting in the 186th, 187th, 188th, 189th, 190th, 191st, 192nd, 193rd, 194th, 195th, 196th, 197th, 198th and 199th New York State Legislatures.
 Her district was numbered the 36th from January 1985 to 2002, and the 37th from 2003 to 2012.
 The district comprised a part of Westchester County.

 She was a pivotal political supporter of the efforts of the Jay Coalition (today's non-profit Jay Heritage Center) to preserve the historic Jay Estate in Rye.

 On Monday, December 6, 2010, Bob Cohen conceded to Oppenheimer after a lengthy ballot recount.
 She retired in 2012.

 Awards and board memberships

 In 2018, Oppenheimer received an award from the UJA-Federation of New York given to her for her leadership and dedication to the community.
 She and her husband sit on UJA-Federation’s Commission on the Jewish People Task Force.

 Personal life

-She is married to Martin J. Oppenheimer, a partner in the law firm Proskauer Rose; the couple has four children and eight grandchildren.
+In 1960, she married Martin J. Oppenheimer, a partner in the law firm Proskauer Rose.
+They have four children and eight grandchildren.